 But one hot day as I looked up at the clear blue sky, sweat dripping down my cheeks, I thought of the beach.
 Nothing specific—just the image of a calm blue sea, powdery white sand, and coconut trees.

 So when my dad mentioned Boracay, I immediately got sucked into the idea.
 I was desperate for a vacation!
-I hadn't been to the beach in ages, and I was, after all, in the Philippines—a country known for its gorgeous beaches!
+I hadn't been in ages, and I was, after all, in the Philippines—a country known for its gorgeous beaches!

 I closed my eyes for a few minutes and woke up to dark blue skies outside the moving vehicle.
 It was already 6 PM, and we were only a few kilometers from the port.
 My mind goes through a loop asking the same question: Are we there yet?
 And I'd look outside and see the same scene since five minutes ago.
 My legs were growing impatient, and I was half-afraid that there wouldn’t be any boats operating so late in the day.

-Luckily, there were several boats when we arrived.
+I was wrong.
+There were plenty of boats waiting for us.
 It didn't take long for us to reach the island once we boarded.
-A lady dressed in a green uniform helped us find a room without asking for a fee.
-As in most cases in this country, I hesitated at this offer.
-Nothing is for free.
+A woman dressed in a green uniform helped us find a room without asking for a fee.
+As in most cases in this country, I hesitated.
+Nothing is ever for free.

-I gave in.
-She spoke Bisaya, so it was easy for us to communicate with her.
+The only thing that let my guard down was that she spoke bisaya, so it was easy for us to communicate with her.
 She led us to the front desk of a small guesthouse near the famous D' Mall.
 We bargained for a good deal hoping she didn't mistake us for foreigners!

 At that time, guesthouses raised their prices because it was almost peak season.
 Holy Week was around the corner, so people flocked to Boracay for the holidays.

 After we left our stuff in our room, we set out to look for food.
 The small restaurants lined up by the beach, each offering a different cuisine: Filipino, American, Italian, Mexican, Thai, Indian.
-There was a handful of good choices but seeing the menu made me gawk!
-It ranged between 300-400 pesos for a single dish!
+There was a handful of good choices but seeing the menu made my jaw drop to the depths of hell.
+Prices ranged between 300-400 pesos for a single dish!

 We walked for about 30 minutes before finding a Mang Inasal just a couple of minutes from our guesthouse.
 Meals were decently priced, and the servings were reasonable.
-Thus, we went back to our room content and full.
+At least we had that option.

-When I found out that there was a yoga studio around the corner, I skipped in excitement.
+When I found out that there was a yoga studio around the corner from our guesthouse, I skipped in excitement.
 My brothers were not too amused about this news as I was, but they helped me locate the place the next day.

 Google maps made us walk 8 minutes before we realized it wasn't accurate, so I asked several people who worked at the restaurants for direction.
 They told us it was close to where we started.
 In fact, we'd already passed it minutes ago.

 The scorching heat of the day started to burn our skin, but we went back and retraced our steps.
 Finally, there it stood: An Indian restaurant on the first floor and the yoga studio above it.
-My brothers took off, uninterested, so I went up the wooden staircase alone.
+My brothers took off, uninterested.

 I removed my slippers and placed them on a shelf.
 The soles of my feet touched the rattan mat covering the entire floor, and like a moth drawn to the light, I hovered towards the large window framing the world outside.